 No Impact.
-Vehicle delays and levels of service (LOS) have historically been used as the basis for determining the significance of traffic impacts as standard practice in California Environmental Quality Act (CEQA) documents.
+Vehicle delays and levels of service (LOS) have historically been used as the basis for determining the significance of traffic impacts as standard practice under CEQA.
 On September 27, 2013, SB 743 was signed into law, starting a process that fundamentally changed transportation impact analyses as part of CEQA compliance.
-SB 743 eliminate auto delay, LOS, another similar measures of vehicular capacity or traffic congestion as the sole basis for determining significant impacts under CEQA.
-As part of the new CEQA Guidelines, the new criteria "shall promote the reduction of greenhouse gas emissions, the development of multimodal transportation networks, and a diversity of land uses" (Public Resources Code Section 21099(b)(1)).
+SB 743 eliminates auto delay, LOS, and other similar measures of vehicular capacity of traffic congestion as the sole basis for determining significant impacts under CEQA.
+As part of the new CEQA

+Guidelines, the new criteria "shall promote the reduction of greenhouse gas emissions, the development of multimodal transportation networks, and a diversity of land uses" (Public Resources Code Section 21099(b)(1)).
 Pursuant to SB 743, the California Natural Resources Agency adopted revisions to the CEQA Guidelines on December 28, 2018, to implement SB 743.
-CEQA Guidelines Section 15064.3 describes how transportation impacts are to be analyzed after SB 743.
 Under the new Guidelines, metrics related to "vehicle miles traveled" (VMT) were required beginning July 1, 2020, to evaluate the significance of transportation impacts under CEQA for development projects, land use plans, and transportation infrastructure projects.
-The State provided an "opt-in period" and did not require lead agencies to apply for a VMT metric until July 1, 2020.
-However, in January 2020, State courts stated that under the Public Resources Code Section 21099, subdivision (b)(2), "automobile delay, as described solely by level of service or similar measures of vehicular capacity or traffic congestion shall not be considered a significant impact on the environment" under CEQA, except for roadway capacity projects.
+The State provided an "opt-in period) and did not require lead agencies to apply a VMT metric until July 1, 2020.
+However, in January 2020, State courts stated that under the Public Resources Code Section 21099, subdivision (b)(2), "automobile delay, as describe solely by level of service or similar measures of vehicular capacity or traffic congestion shall not be considered a significant impact on the environment" under CEQA, except for roadway capacity projects.

-As stated in the "Technical Advisory on Evaluating Transportation Impact in CEQA" (California Office or Planning and Research, December 2018) and the "Vehicle Miles Traveled - Focused Transportation Impact Study Guide (Caltrans, May 20, 2020), projects that generate or attract fewer than 110 trips per day generally may be assumed to cause a less-than-significant transportation impact and can be screened from a CEQA VMT analysis because they fall into the small project category.

-While the proposed project would not result in an increase in the number of students at the project site, and would result in a reduced student capacity, the traffic associated with these students and staff would be traveling on the area's roadway network regardless of the status of the proposed project.
-The demand is generated by the number of eligible and age-appropriate students in the area and is not generated by the size of the school's buildings.
-As there would be no increase in traffic volumes and as the proposed project is well below the CEQA VMT threshold of 110 trips per day, the proposed project can be screened from any further CEQA VMT analysis and would not result in a significant impact relative to VMT.
+As stated in the "Technical Advisory on Evaluating Transportation Impacts in CEQA" and the "Vehicle Miles Traveled - Focused Transportation Impact Study Guide," projects that generate or attract fewer than 110 trips per day generally may be assumed to cause a less-than-significant transportation impact and can be screened from a CEQA VMT analysis because they fall into the small project category.
+As the proposed project would not result in an increase in the number of students at the school (683 existing and 683 proposed student capacity), the proposed project would have no impact on vehicle miles traveled, can be screened from any further CEQA VMT analysis, and would not result in a significant impact relative to VMT.